-- If you are joining us today...WELCOME! - Please check Ed for announcements and reminders - If you are already registered for the course, you should be signed up automatically - If not, you'll get added after you enroll - Read the course syllabus and Ch.
-1 lecture notes and watch the first lecture, all available on the course website cis1200.org http://www.seas.upenn.edu/~cis1200/
+- If you are joining us today...WELCOME! - Please check Ed for announcements and reminders - If you are already registered for the course, you should be signed up automatically - If not, you'll get added automatically when you enroll - Read the course syllabus and Ch.
+1 lecture notes and watch the first lecture, all available on the website - www.cis.upenn.edu/~cis1200/